Afghan president flees the country as Taliban move on Kabul

 The American ambassador was among those evacuated, said officials who spoke condition of anonymity because they were not authorized to discuss ongoing military operations.
 He was asking to return to the embassy, but it was not clear if he would be allowed to.

-As the insurgents closed in Sunday, President Ashraf Ghani flew out of the country.
+As the insurgents closed in on Sunday, President Ashraf Ghani flew out of the country.

 “The former president of Afghanistan left Afghanistan, leaving the country in this difficult situation,” said Abdullah Abdullah, the head of the Afghan National Reconciliation Council.
 “God should hold him accountable.”